malloc9/project-b/conductor/tracks/dynamic_dashboard_20251221/plan.md

 ### Tasks

-- [ ] Task: Conductor - Write failing tests for "This Week" stat logic.
+- [x] Task: Conductor - Write failing tests for "This Week" stat logic.
+[700d6b0]
 - [ ] Task: Conductor - Implement logic to calculate and display the "This Week" stat.
 - [ ] Task: Conductor - User Manual Verification 'Implement "This Week" Stat' (Protocol in workflow.md)